 Light is what photographers paint with and on the day we were out it was less than ideal.
 At times it was almost dreary and threatening rain while at others piercing sun light would illuminate a portion of the landscape while leaving the rest in the dark.
 But we try to be philosophical about such things, so the pictures that follow hopefully capture some of the unique beauty of the place as it was on that day.

-Category: birding in central ohio, Central Ohio Nature, Columbus, fishing in central ohio, flowers in central ohio, fungus, Ohio Nature, Paint Creek, Paint Creek State Park, photography Tagged: Black Swallow Tail, Canon D30, Canon G11, Canon T3i, Common Water Snake, Green Heron, Killdeer, Louisiana Waterthrush, Map Turtle, Panasonic FZ-150, Solitary Sandpiper, Spiny Soft Shell Turtle
+Category: Birding in Ohio, Central Ohio Nature, Columbus, fishing in central ohio, flowers in central ohio, Ohio Nature, Paint Creek, Paint Creek State Park, photography Tagged: Black Swallow Tail, Canon D30, Canon G11, Canon T3i, Common Water Snake, Green Heron, Killdeer, Louisiana Waterthrush, Map Turtle, Panasonic FZ-150, Solitary Sandpiper, Spiny Soft Shell Turtle

 Posted on July 27, 2014